 However, in small businesses work scope furthers to:

 - Billing of good or services.

 - Processing employee’s pay and recording for governmental reports.

-- Recording deprecation and adjusting entries.
+- Recording depreciation and adjusting entries.

 - Providing financial reports.

-Many small businesses prefer using bookkeeping software, such as QuickBooks.
+Software: Many small businesses prefer using bookkeeping software, such as QuickBooks.
 Whilst it is not mandatory but in-depth understanding of software is preferred by most employers.